pytorch/serve/docs/custom_service.md

 #### Writing intuitive and maintainable custom handler

-The following code shows an example of well written custom handler.
+Following is an example of well written custom handler.
 Basically, it follows a typical Init-Pre-Infer-Post pattern to create maintainable custom handler.

 ```python
 # custom handler file